 When to Use an Air Conditioner Cover

-If you choose to use an air conditioner cover, here are the best times to install it.
+If you want to use an air conditioner cover, here are the best times to put it on.

 Cover Your Air Conditioner During Summer

-A lightweight mesh cover during the summer allows your air conditioner to run smoothly while keeping grass clippings and branches out.
+A lightweight mesh cover during the summer allows your air conditioner to run unrestricted while keeping grass clippings and sticks out.

 Related: How Do I Know if My Air Conditioner is Running Properly?